 In one of the original versions of the film, Mulan was engaged to Li Shang and matching Yin-Yang necklaces were bestowed upon them.
 Although that part was removed, the Yin-Yang necklaces survive in the sequel (Mulan II (2004)).

-Harvey Fierstein, who voices Yao, is actually famous for drag queen performances, including the role of Edna Turnblad in the Broadway version of the film Hairspray (1988).
+Harvey Fierstein, who voices Yao, is also famous for drag queen performances, including the role of Edna Turnblad in the Broadway version of the film Hairspray (1988).
 He translates this to animation when they invade the palace to defeat the Huns in the film's third act.

 The English translation of the Chinese characters on the rocket Mushu has strapped to his back during the climax is "The Big Bamboo," a place in Kissimmee, Florida where the Mulan (1998) crew liked to hang out.

 Mulan's horse, Khan, is referred to by name only twice in the entire film.
 The first time is when Mushu asks him for a ride (which he promptly refuses).
 The second time is when Mulan decides to return home after saving the Emperor.